The Best Fitness Trackers in Canada

 Fitbit Versa 3

-Fitbit’s Versa 3 and the Fitbit Sense are their newest lines to have come out in 2020/2021.
+Fitbit’s Versa 3 and the Fitbit Sense were the newest versions to have come out in 2020/2021.
 The Versa 3 has a few more features than its predecessor, the Versa 2.
 With built-in GPS, breathing exercises, a higher resolution screen, and the ability to answer calls, it can be well worth the step-up in the price for the Versa 3.

 With five colourways to choose from, you’re sure to find one that piques your interest, from multiple strap colours and two face options being black aluminum or soft gold aluminum.
 Other straps are available as well beyond the one that you initially choose if you want to switch it up.